UCLA-BD2K/ACCRs/Annotation_Guide.md

 Values provided in this category provide additional details about the document (i.e., metadata).

 For these values, annotators recorded:
 * **Funding Source**.
 Any text indicating government entities or organizations providing funding for the publication, or explicit statements that no outside funding was provided.
-Where appropriate and specified in the document, these values include initials of grant recipients in parentheses.
-Example: *the work was supported by grants from the Muscular Dystrophy Association (to fs)*
+Organization names are spelled out.
+Specific subgroups of large research organizations such as NIH are specified with a slash if they are noted within the source text.
+Multiple organizations are delimited with semicolons.
+Examples: *National Institutes of Health/National Center for Advancing Translational Sciences*, *American Cancer Society*, *The authors have no funding*

 * **Award number**.
 Identifiers, if any, corresponding to specific financial support from the entities specified in Funding Source.
-Example: *HD32062 from the National Institutes of Health*
+Where appropriate and specified in the document, these values include initials of grant recipients in parentheses.
+Examples: *HD32062 (to AB)*, *Faculty research grant from the Fictional University College of Medicine (to ZP)*

 * **Disclosures/Conflict of interest**.
 Any text descriptions or statements regarding financial disclosures and those of conflicts of interest, or explicit statements that authors have no conflicts of interest to declare.
 Example: *Dr. Lastname has received research support from MedicalCo and DrugCo*